New to Lean? We'll Try to Help Define Lean

 - Lean Thinking

 - Lean Healthcare

 - Lean Startups

 Lean has been applied in manufacturing (factories, product design, and administrative functions) as well as service industries (including healthcare, banking, and government).
-The U.S. Army has an active “lean” program underway in 2006.
+The U.S. Army has an active “lean six sigma” program underway as of 2011.

-One way of defining lean has two parts:
+Another way of defining Lean (“The Toyota Way” management system) has two parts:

 - Eliminate waste and non-value-added activity (NVA) through continuous improvement